-Peer-to-peer (P2P) lending involves the matching of borrowers and investors via an online platform with the P2P operator managing the repayment obligations of borrowers, acting as an agent for investors.
+Peer-to-Peer (P2P) lending involves the matching of borrowers and investors via an online platform and the P2P operator managing, as an agent for investors, repayment obligations of borrowers.
 P2P lending is a fast growing industry globally, both in terms of number of operators and loan volumes.
-The US and the UK have the most-established P2P lending markets.
-UK-based Zopa is recognised as the first P2P operator launched in 2005 while US-based Lending Club (launched in 2007) is the world's largest P2P operator, having funded over US\$20.6 billion worth of loans by June 2016.
-The Australian P2P lending industry has been slower to develop but now includes P2P operators such as RateSetter, MoneyPlace, SocietyOne, ThinCats and True Pillars.
+The USA and the UK have the most established P2P lending markets.
+UK based Zopa is recognized as the first P2P operator launched in 2005 while USA based Lending Club (launched in 2007) is the world's largest P2P operator and had funded over US\$20.6b worth of loans by June 2016..
+The Australian P2P lending industry has been slower to develop but now includes P2P operators such as RateSetter, MoneyPlace, SocietyOne and ThinCats and True Pillars.

-P2P lending is similar to other platform-based markets which enable buyers and sellers of heterogeneous goods and services to trade, with prices being determined ultimately by demand and supply and, in the short run, by auction processes or fixed-price offers.
-Examples include accommodation services (AirBnB or Hotels.com), transport (Uber), new and second-hand goods (EBay, Gumtree and GraysWine Online), all of which have been made feasible by modern digital technology.
+P2P lending is similar to other platform-based markets which enable buyers and sellers of heterogeneous goods and services to trade, with prices determined ultimately by demand and supply, but in the short run by auction processes or fixed price offers.
+Examples include accommodation services (AirBnB or Hotels.com), transport (Uber), new and second hand goods (EBay, Gumtree, GraysWine Online), all of which have been made feasible by modern digital technology.4 a desirable industry structure and conduct.

-There are, however, some important differences.
-First, P2P operators provide quality assessment of the product (loan) being offered, which is a form of financial advice.
-Second, P2P operators manage (over several years) the subsequent physical delivery to the purchaser (investor) of the obligations (interest and principal repayments) of the vendor (borrower), creating a principal agent relationship.
-Third, P2P operators provide purchasers with account management (financial) services (Investor Directed Portfolio Services - IDPS) enabling purchasing (and possibly subsequent resale) and custody of products (loan assets), and receipt (and possible reinvestment in new products, storage, or withdrawal) of cash receipts from products owned.
+But there are some important differences.
+First, P2P operators provide quality assessment of the product (loan) being offered, which is a form of financial advice.5 Second, P2P operators manage (over several years) the subsequent physical delivery to the purchaser (investor) of the obligations (interest and principal repayments) of the

+4 Einav et al (2015) analyse these types of peer-to-peer markets and discuss issues involved in their regulation.
+They note that in fast growing and evolving industries, regulations that appear sensible at an early stage may soon become unsuitable.
+On the other hand, in platform businesses where there may be significant network and scale economy effects, early stage regulation may be appropriate to influence emergence of vendor (borrower), creating a principal-agent relationship.
+6 Third, P2P operators provide purchasers with account management (financial) services (Investor Directed Portfolio Services - IDPS7) enabling purchasing (and possibly subsequent resale) and custody of products (loan assets), and receipt (and possible reinvestment in new products, storage, or withdrawal) of cash receipts from products owned.